You can also apply by phone at 1-888-840-2594

 Where do I make my payment?

 The best and simplest way to make your payment is online.
-Payments may also be made by personal check postmarked, or otherwise received by the due date, or by cash at our office counter between 8:00 am and 5:00 pm.
+Payments may also be made by personal check postmarked, or otherwise received by the due date, or by cash at our office counter between 8:00 AM to 12:00 PM, 1:00 PM to 5:00 PM.
 If you are mailing your payment please send it to: Tehama County Tax Collector PO Box 769, Red Bluff, CA 96080.
 If you would like to come to the office to make your payments, we are located at: 444 Oak Street Room D, Red Bluff, CA 96080.

 How can I obtain a receipt of payment?

 When paying your tax bill online you will immediately receive a confirmation number and also a confirmation email.
 If paying by check, your canceled check is your receipt.
-If you prefer to have your tax bill stamped paid you can pay in person at our office between 8:00 am and 5:00 pm.
+If you prefer to have your tax bill stamped paid you can pay in person at our office between 8:00 AM to 12:00 PM, 1:00 PM to 5:00 PM.

 How do I change the mailing address on my tax bill?